5-Star Medicare Advantage Plans & What Star Ratings Mean

 This workaround can be useful in situations that happen outside open enrollment, such as if you have a health diagnosis that requires more medical care, or if your plan has disadvantages like high copays.
 Keep in mind that you can only use a 5-star enrollment period to switch to a 5-star plan.

-Where can the 5-star special enrollment period be used in 2026?
+Where can you get a 5-star plan in 2026?

 A 5-star plan must be available in your area for you to be eligible to use the 5-star enrollment period.